crossbario/crossbar/docs/Database-Programming-with-PostgreSQL.rst

 A adbapi based database component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example is using Twisted adbapi.
+This example uses Twisted adbapi.
+Name it hello.py remembering that whatever you name it, both the filename and the derived class within must match exactly the value of "classname" dict, a required option of "components" under the "container" section of config.json.

 .. code:: python